vimagick/dockerfiles/bro/README.md

-`Bro` is a powerful system that on top of the functionality it provides out of the box, also offers the flexibility to customize analysis pretty much arbitrarily.
-We provide a range of documentation material ranging from introductory material to get you started, to full references of Bro’s various frameworks.
+`Bro` is a powerful network analysis framework that is much different from the typical IDS you may know.

+- Adaptable
+- Efficient
+- Flexible
+- Forensics
+- Commercially Supported
+- In-depth Analysis
+- Highly Stateful
+- Open Interfaces
+- Open Source

 ## docker-compose.yml